Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Results

 \section{Results}

-In this section, we present the results of three different analyses -- W1 absolute magnitude dependence of 2pCF, redshift dependence of 2pCF, and environmental dependence of various galaxy properties using MCF.
-The MCFs are measured using the luminosities in WISE bands, stellar masses and SFRs computed by \citet{taylor2011_gama_stellar_mass}, \citet{cluver2014, cluver2017}, and \citet{robotham2020}.
-All the 2pCFs are fitted with power-law models using the method described in Sect.~\ref{sec:measurement_powerlaw}.
-The errors of 2pCFs are obtained from nine jackknife realizations and that of MCFs are obtained by the random scrambling method as described in Sect.~\ref{sec:measurement_errors}.
+In this section, we present the results of three different analyses: the W1 absolute magnitude dependence of 2pCF, the redshift dependence of 2pCF, and the environmental dependence of various galaxy properties using MCF.
+The MCFs were measured using the luminosities in WISE bands, stellar masses, and SFRs computed by \citet{taylor2011_gama_stellar_mass}, \citet{cluver2014, cluver2017}, and \citet{robotham2020}.
+All the 2pCFs were fitted with power-law models using the method described in Sect.~\ref{sec:measurement_powerlaw}.
+The errors of 2pCFs were obtained from nine jackknife realisations, and those of MCFs were obtained by combining the errors from the jackknife method and the random mark shuffling method as described in Sect.~\ref{sec:measurement_errors_mcf}.